mochi-hpc/mochi-doc/docs/source/thallium/01_init.rst

 .. code-block:: console

-   g++ -std=c++14 -o myServer myServer.cpp -lthallium -lmargo -lmercury -labt
+   g++ -std=c++14 -o myServer myServer.cpp -lmargo -lmercury -labt

 The first argument of the constructor is the server's protocol (tcp).
-You can also provide a full address (e.g. *tcp://127.0.0.1:1234*) in particular if you want to force using a particular port number.
-You can refer to the `Mercury documentation <http://mercury-hpc.github.io/documentation/>`_ to see a list of available protocols.
+You can refer to the
+`Mercury documentation <http://mercury-hpc.github.io/documentation/>`_
+to see a list of available protocols.
 The second argument, :code:`THALLIUM_SERVER_MODE`, indicates that this engine is a server.